ibm-cloud-docs/data-virtualization/connecting/credentials.md

 # Database details and connection credentials
 {: #db_details_cxn_creds}

-To configure your local development environment and to connect applications and tools to your Data Virtualization instance, you need to know the database details and connection credentials.
+To configure your local development environment and to connect applications and tools to your {{site.data.keyword.dv_short}} instance, you need to know the database details and connection credentials.
 {: shortdesc}

 ## Database details